AuroreBussalb/app-resampling/README.md

 ## Output

-The output files are a MEG file in `.fif` format and an `.html` report.
+The output files are a MEG file in `.fif` format and an optional `.tsv` events file.